Nice-2-Meet-U/Nice-2-Meet-U-WebApp/public/match-ui/README.md

 If you see CORS errors in the browser console, make sure you've added the CORS middleware to your backend as described above.

 ### Connection Refused
-Make sure your backend API is running on the configured port (default: 8000).
+Make sure your backend API is running on the configured host and port you set in `API_BASE_URL`.

 ### Invalid UUID Format
 Use the "Generate New UUID" button to create valid UUIDs, or ensure your manual UUIDs follow the standard format.